-A damaged or missing tooth can affect your everyday life.
+A damaged tooth can affect your everyday life.
 These changes can change the way your smile looks, limit your choices in food, impair the way you speak.
 With all of these lifestyle differences, your self-confidence may begin to dwindle.

 Crowns are caps that fit over the top of your natural tooth to protect and strengthen it.
 They come in a variety of materials, including porcelain, metal (porcelain fused to metal), or ceramics.
 Crowns containing metal are reliable and strong, but they can be less attractive.

 If Dr. Cederbaum determines that a crown fits your needs, she’ll discuss what type of crown you’d like and explain the benefits of each type.
 Once you choose, the process can begin.
 The dental crown procedure is simple and can be completed in a few steps, including:

 She’ll have to reshape your tooth slightly in order for the crown to fit over the top of it.
 Only a small amount of enamel has to be taken off for this and won’t put your tooth at risk.
 If you’re uncomfortable with this procedure, she can provide sedation so you can relax.

 The next step of the process is for Dr. Cederbaum to take an impression of your tooth so the crown can be customized for it.
 But don’t worry — with her iTero® Intraoral Scanner, she can wave a wand over your teeth to quickly take a 3D scan of your teeth, no putty or mess required.

 These scans will be sent to the laboratory where your permanent crown will be created.
 Once it’s complete, your new crown will be placed with a dental adhesive.

 Are You a Candidate?